sirrice/sirrice.github.io/_includes/bio.md

+Eugene Wu is an associate professor of computer science at Columbia University.
-Eugene Wu is broadly interested in technologies that help users play with their data.
+He is broadly interested in technologies that help users play with their data.
 His goal is for users at all technical levels to effectively and quickly make sense of their information.
 He is interested in solutions that ultimately improve the interface between